 –Steve McCurry–

-To me, photography is not about the latest technology that the marketing department of the camera manufacturers puts out about their latest camera or the number of megapixels your camera has unless you are blowing up your pictures the size of the biggest billboard.
-You only need to look at the work of some past masters of photography such as Ansel Adams, Robert Capa, Diane Arbus, William Eggleston, Irving Penn the great Henri Cartier-Bresson, Tyler Shields and my personal favourite Bob Carlos Clark to name but a few.
-Then you realise it’s not the camera that makes the difference it’s the twelve inches behind it.
-Cameras don’t take pictures, they are just a tool to capture them.
+To me, photography is not about the latest technology that the marketing department of the camera manufacturers puts out about their latest camera or the number of megapixels your camera has, unless you are blowing up your pictures the size of the biggest billboard.
+You only need to look at the work of some past masters of photography such as Ansel Adams, Robert Capa, Diane Arbus, William Eggleston, Irving Penn, the great Henri Cartier-Bresson, Tyler Shields and my personal favourite, Bob Carlos Clarke, to name but a few.
+Then you realise it’s not the camera that makes the difference, it’s the twelve inches behind it.
+Cameras don’t take pictures; they are just a tool to capture them.

 Working in a studio is a great privilege and on some occasions necessary, but the great outdoors provides the greatest studio in the world.
 My passion is working with natural light, even on the brightest days there are always buildings or natural cover that work just as well as any softbox.
 You just need to know how to use them to me, that’s being technically proficient.